derek-knox/Coding-For-Designers/book/JavaScript/Subset.md

 3. Characters for changing values
 4. Pattern groups of keywords

 Identifiers are named shortcuts to values.
 They enable us to use a natural-language-like approach for *identifying* something meaningful.
 Expressions are values.
-They unsurprisingly can be represented with identifers, but also as literals (the number `23`) or *to-be expressed* evaluations (the to-be-covered-below `function` expression).
+They unsurprisingly can be represented with identifers, but also as literals (like the number `23`) or *to-be expressed* evaluations (like the to-be-covered-later *function expression*).
 Without values, we would not be able to translate our ideas to a computer.
-Operators are characters for manipulating values.
-Operators enable values to be *operated on*, to be changed.
+Operators are characters for changing values.
+Operators enable values to be *operated on* and changed.
 Lastly, statements are pattern groups of keywords.
 Statements enable us to group and reason about the various identifiers, values, and operators in a particular portion of code.
+Combined, all four groups enable us to author code that a computer understands.
+It can then render interactive visuals to the screen.

 Identifiers
 - reserved keywords (non-assignable)